 Established in 1945 to prevent future world wars, the United Nations (UN) currently has 193 member-states.
 It works to develop and enforce international laws and policies to achieve peace, social progress and economic development worldwide.
-But is the UN a well-functioning contributor to international development, or is it ridden by bureaucracy and limited in its ability to help nations with ongoing conflicts?
+But is the UN a well-functioning contributor to international development, or is it ridden by bureaucracy and political bias, which limit its ability to help nations and minorities – including women – with ongoing conflicts?

 Here are three reasons why the UN is effective and three more why it’s failing.